tomnie96/Taunus-VR/ng/README.md

 * `this` within `AFRAME.registerComponent` refers to the Aframe component
 * Therefore, `context` is introduced.
 It points from Aframe components to the Angular component
 * Additionally, the `this` context gets lost when calling async methods.
 Therefore, `self` is used in these cases.

+## Icons
+* This application uses Font Awesome icons.
+See the license for details: https://fontawesome.com/license